 Ombuds and Other Service Modules

 Let's face it, conflict is complex.
 The simpler we can make it to understand, the better.
 Resologics has spent years boiling down the basics of what teams need to work with conflict; and our result is a “modular system.”
-Each module can be customized to meet the unique needs of a team, and deployed separately or together.
-They are designed to be performed by people within the organization or by outside facilitators.
+Each module represents a service we provide or can make referrals to.
+They can be customized to meet the unique needs of a team, and can be deployed separately or together.
 This system makes it easier for all of us to talk the same language, pinpoint what the organization/team needs, set up pilot programs, forecast budgets, and measure progress.

 We'd like to think that we could focus and use only the proactive modules yet the reality is that even with the best laid plans, there will be circumstances where reactive and even what we call "radioactive" interventions will be needed.
 Knowing that, and having modules in place before you need them, makes good sense when preparing your team for the best.